 1969 was a roller-coaster year for Fairport Convention.
-In January of that year they released their third album What We Did On Our Holidays, the first with singer Sandy Denny.
+In January of that year they released their second album What We Did On Our Holidays, the first with singer Sandy Denny.
 In May they hit rock bottom with a tragedy that killed two people including one of its members.
 Miraculously they recovered and released the album that defines the British folk rock revival of that period, the iconic Liege and Lief.
 By December Sandy Denny and bass player Ashley Hutchings left the band to form Fotheringay and Steeleye Span and the classic Fairport Convention lineup was no more.
 And that was not all, for these events book-ended one more album that the band managed to record and release during that prolific period, one of my favorite records from that era, Unhalfbricking.

 The band was going through a Bob Dylan phase at the time, resulting with three covers of his songs on the album.
 Dylan’s version of Million Dollar Bash, later to appear on the Basement Tapes album but at that point not yet released, came to the band through producer Joe Boyd’s song publishing company which had access to Dylan’s new recorded materials.
 The great mandolin accompaniment is courtesy of Dave Swarbrick, who made a number of excellent recordings with Martin Carthy between 1965 and 1968, and was called by Joe Boyd to guest on a number of songs on Unhalfbricking.

 Another Dylan cover was for a relatively unknown song, If You Gotta Go, Go Now.
 Dylan recorded it in 1965 for his Bringing It All Back Home album but decided not to include it in the album, instead releasing it as a single in the Netherlands in 1967.
 Manfred Mann covered the song soon after Dylan recorded it in 1965.
 Fairport Convention gave it an interesting twist by singing it in French, translated to Si Tu Dois Partir.